rodrigooler/i18nh/examples/react-azure-translate/README.md

 ## Setting up your azure account

-You should have Azure account and enable the Cognitive Translating Text.
+You should have Azure account and enable the Cognitive Text Translation.
 After that generate your access keys.

 ## Setting up this demo